ifarbod/xmake-gradle-plugin/README.md

 # xmake-gradle (Kotlin)

 A Kotlin implementation of the XMake Gradle plugin.
-It configures, builds, rebuilds, installs, and cleans Android native libraries produced by [XMake](https://xmake.io).
+It configures, builds Android native libraries produced by [XMake](https://xmake.io).

 ## Requirements

-- XMake 2.9.6 or newer on `PATH`, or an explicit `program` path
+- XMake 3.0.3 or newer on `PATH`, or an explicit `program` path
 - An Android NDK, supplied explicitly or through the Android Gradle Plugin
 - A Gradle project containing an `xmake.lua` file